cx-cloud-101/speedtest-workshop/gcp/return-of-the-logger-python.md

 What's next?
 ------------
-When you have a logger capable of sending speedtests to the API, we can move forward and start [analyzing it all](analyzing-it-all).
+When you have a logger capable of sending speedtest results to the API, we can move forward and start [analyzing it all](analyzing-it-all).